-1 - Purchasing at ENGIE – Key Figures (2017)
+1 - Purchasing at ENGIE – Key Figures (2018)

-It is inherent to the purchasing function that suppliers and subcontractors are essential stakeholders in the Group value chain.
+Intrinsically procurement function, suppliers and subcontractors are essential stakeholders in the Group value chain.

-- paying suppliers and subcontractors on time
+- paying on-time our suppliers and subcontractors

 - supporting the subcontractor Health & Safety policy